 I studied philosophy and aesthetics in the early 2000s, feeding a strong taste for the paradoxical.
-My favorite authors were Deleuze, Nietzsche, Clément Rosset, Machiavel… I did a memoir comparing the notion of “hasard” within Deleuze, Nietzsche and Machiavel’s philosophies, and another one about improvisation in music in the 20th century, both while attending classes at ULB in Brussels.
+My favorite authors were Deleuze, Nietzsche, Clément Rosset, Machiavel… I wrote a memoir comparing the notion of “hasard” within Deleuze, Nietzsche and Machiavel’s philosophies, and another one about improvisation in music in the 20th century, both while attending classes at ULB in Brussels.

 From the mid 2000s and on, I carried on philosophy within the disguise of the artist, mainly in the fields of photography and soundcraft.

 Living in Brussels, and still maintaining a strong bond with North of France, my native area, I pursued an ten-years long exploration of the field of industrial landscape and architecture through the means of analog photography.
-This allowed me to feature in exhibitions in major heritage sites like Le Bois du Cazier (Marcinelle, Belgium) and Le 9/9 Bis (Oignies, France) and Le Fresnoy (Tourcoing, France).
+This allowed me to feature in exhibitions in major heritage sites like Le Bois du Cazier (Marcinelle, Belgium), Le 9/9 Bis (Oignies, France) and Le Fresnoy (Tourcoing, France).

 Today, my photographic practice has broadened.
 I have explored my personal archives of small format, black & white photography to edit the book A l’Aveugle.
 Free of any “photographic subject”, important themes of my everyday practice are there illustrated : the fast, magic, lyrical quality of the small camera, the use of the human and animal body as a geometrical mean of composing within the frame, an exploration of the possible sensuality and nightmarish quality of the city at night.
 All in all, a quest for a vision of reality itself : an attempt at destroying the veil of objectality and purpose.

 My main focus now is the US.
 I’ve been there three times and planning to go again.